 Keep in mind, however, that these might not fit in the space where your previous tub did, which could mean more in installation costs.
 You can expect a lay-down walk-in tub to measure approximately 60″ x 30″ L x 21″ H. They can be made to resemble your traditional alcove bathtub with white porcelain.
 Different brands will offer different door and finishing options.

 These walk-in tubs might also be called hydrotherapy or whirlpool tubs.
 They work much like a traditional massage tub, with jets that work by forcing either water or air through them for a massage experience.
-Massage walk-in tubs can be wonderful for relaxation, but they also improve circulation and potentially target particular areas of the body, such as the back muscles to help those with chronic back pain.
+Hydro massage walk-in tubs can be wonderful for relaxation.
+They also improve circulation and potentially target particular areas of the body, such as the back muscles to help those with chronic back pain.

 Hydrotherapy Walk-in Tubs

 Hydrotherapy walk-in tubs are designed for relaxation or muscle therapy and feature jacuzzi-style jets

 Hypertension and cardiovascular benefits

 Great for relaxation